nathandl86/lts-version-tagging/README.md

-# LTS Support With Tagging Magic
+# LTS Support with Tagging Magic